presstube/cyclic-vacuum-cannon/README.md

 ##About Presstube Code Journal##
 I love watching people work.
 It's one of my favorite ways to learn.
-In case there's anyone out there who feels the same way I decided to start a code journal where I'd step through the creation of a project from the pre-code planning phase, all the way through to launching it in its finished state.
+In case there's anyone out there who feels the same way I've decided to start a code journal where I'll step through the creation of a project from the pre-code planning phase, all the way through to launching it in its finished form.

-I plan to release each journal entry as a short, 10-15min, screencast.
+I plan to release each journal entry as a short, 10-15 minute  screencast.
 Each entry will correspond to a branch in this repo so you can follow along, and/or take the project in a direction I never would have thought of.

 I have three different groups of people in mind while making this journal:

 1. Like-minded coders who might find it interesting to peer over my shoulder as I work.
-2. Those who are a lot better at all this stuff than I am who might be able to point me in the right direction about how to improve, and/or chuckle at my ineptitude.
+2. Those who are a lot better at this stuff than I am who might get a chuckle out of my backwards ways and/or point me in the right direction about how to improve. (suggestions and critique will be incorporated into future journal entries)
-3. People who may never have coded before but are curious about it and want to see what it's all about in the context of a fun, silly, highly visual project.
+3. People who are new to code but are curious about it, and might like to peek in via the context of a fun, silly, highly visual project.

 =================